 For more information on Dr. Mashford-Pringle, please visit the AMP Lab website.
 If you are a graduate student or Indigenous community member interested in being a part of the Turtle Island Journal of Indigenous Health (TIJIH), please take a look at the journal’s website: https://jps.library.utoronto.ca/index.php/tijih.

-Dr. Mashford-Pringle teaches CHL5520 Indigenous Health as an intensive course in May, and CHL5523 Indigenous Health and Social Policy in June.
-I will be teaching a new course: CHL5526 Indigenous Qualitative Methods as an online course in July 2023.
+Dr. Mashford-Pringle teaches CHL5520 Indigenous Health as an intensive course in May for MPH-IH and SBHS PhD students only, and CHL5523 Indigenous Health and Social Policy in May.